SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/PatternMatching.rst

-When matching on a tuple value, a tuple pattern first determines whether the tuple has the same number of elements, and then proceeds to evaluate each tuple element according to its corresponding sub-pattern.
+When matching on a tuple value, a tuple pattern first determines whether the tuple has the same number of elements, and then proceeds to evaluate each tuple element according to its corresponding subpattern.
 Most of the combinations involve getting three-in-a-row of the same symbol, however combinations starting with 🍒 or 🍒🍒 return a consolation prize.
 Because the wildcard pattern ``_`` matches all ``Symbol`` values --- including ``.🍒`` ---
 the pattern ``(.🍒, .🍒,  _ )`` must precede the pattern ``(.🍒, _ ,  _ )``
-in order to be evaluated.
+in order to be evaluated:

 ..
 TODO